JoernBerkefeld/SFMC-Cookbook/ssjs/README.md

 This is a fun one because it comes with multiple challenges: It does not work AT ALL in CloudPages but it does work just fine in automations.
 Also, if you leave out the filter parameter, which is officially an optional parameter, then it stops working all together.
 Also, if you try to omit it in a sneaky way by checking isNotNull on some field that is always filled it will still not work.
 You

+#### Platform.Request.GetPostData()

+This only works the first time you call it.
+Every next execution returns nothing.